 We can also plant different perennial aromatic plants that adapt to the area such as rosemary, lavender, perennial basil, etc., which have small flowers that are edible as well.
 Since the size of these plants is bigger, we need to plant them in strategic places like the corners of the beds or scattered in the center of the beds.
 These plants are melliferous and aromatic and thus very beneficial for our edible gardens and garden forests.
 We also make bundles with them.

-As we have described in this unit, we can obtain a significant variety of edible vegetables based on our experience in a place with a great potential for diversity during the entire year due to its climate.
-In a more extreme climate, with an appropriate permacultural design we can still obtain a variety large enough to guarantee the continuity of seeds and produce.
+As we have described in this Didactic Unit, we can obtain a significant variety of edible vegetables based on our experience in a place with a great potential for diversity during the entire year due to its climate.
+With an appropriate permacultural design in another severe winter’s climate, we will make the most of the useful planting season, and we can still obtain a variety large enough to guarantee the continuity of seeds and produce.

 The task of harvesting the vegetables, flowers and aromatic plants of our edible garden can seem, at first glance, a difficult and inefficient activity from the point of view of the time it takes to harvest them in comparison to harvesting vegetables that are growing in a bed with only one variety.
 Based on our experience we can ensure that this is not the case because in each bed we dispose of a great variety and quantity of products without having to move too much, in addition to the aesthetical design created by the students, that’s why we gave it the name of edible garden.